The Architecture of Attention: A Cynologist’s Guide to Motivational Salience in the Canine Mind

 Our guiding principle is: Control nothing, influence everything.
 We do not seek to control the dog’s behavior through force.
 We seek to influence the dog’s perception and choices by carefully managing the training environment and our own presentation.
 When a dog chooses to orient to you because they want to, not because they have to, the world recedes not by suppression, but by comparison.

-The process begins with Salience Mapping, a thorough assessment of the individual dog's existing motivational hierarchy.
+The process begins with Salience Mapping, a thorough assessment of the individual dog’s existing motivational hierarchy.
 What does this specific dog find valuable?
-What are its primary sensory channels?
-What is its history with humans and training?
-What are its genetic predispositions?
+What are their primary sensory channels?
+What is their history with humans and training?
+What are their genetic predispositions?
 This map becomes the blueprint for our training plan.

 My methodology unfolds across five structured, overlapping phases designed to systematically build handler salience.